 The promotion of young filmmakers is a special concern of the Kassel Documentary Film and Video Festival, and the DokfestEducation section is an expression of this commitment.

 Imparting expert knowledge, taking in new developments and critically discussing them, establishing relationships and networking: These are the goals of DokfestEducation.
-The focus of this year‘s university portrait is the Hessian university landscape.
-The recently initiated project „HAB – Hessen Abschlussförderung: Projekt-Förderung für künstlerische und gestalterische Studien-Abschlussarbeiten in zeitbasierten Medien und Bewegtbild“ (HAB – Hesse Degree Project Funding: Funding for Final Degree Projects in Time-based Media and Moving Image for Students of Design and the Arts) will be a vital addition to the funding landscape.
+The focus of 2021s university portrait is the Hessian university landscape.
+The recently initiated project „HAB – Hessen Abschlussförderung: Projekt-Förderung für künstlerische und gestalterische Studien-Abschlussarbeiten in zeitbasierten Medien und Bewegtbild“ (HAB – Hesse Degree Project Funding: Funding for Final Degree Projects in Time-based Media and Moving Image for Students of Design and the Arts) is a vital addition to the funding landscape.

 Furthermore, DokfestEducation presents international distributors.
 Thus, interested viewers will be given the opportunity to reflect

 not only on the structural aspects of curatorial work (especially curatorial

 work related to film), but also consider content-related factors.
 What